KacperK1337/ODESolver/README.md

 https://user-images.githubusercontent.com/95027426/175818157-1321a454-0546-4d18-8b02-aa6135a4eea2.mp4

 ### Version history
-- 1.0.0 (Base app)

-Solving first-order ordinary differential equations.
-Supported method: Euler forward and Euler midpoint.
-Visualisation on table and scatter plot.
-Saving table values.
+**1.0.1**

+- updated .gitignore file
+- minor performance update

+**1.0.0 (Base app)**

+- solving first-order ordinary differential equations
+- supported methods: Euler forward and Euler midpoint
+- visualisation on table and scatter plot
+- saving table values

 ### Feedback
 If you have any questions or comments regarding the app, please place them in Discussion panel or contact me directly.